Organising your Rare Disease Day event

 Promote your event

 - Download and print this year’s poster from the support materials page.
-Make sure you add the details of your event and pin them up in prominent places – like school and work noticeboards.
+Make sure you pin them up in prominent places – like school and work noticeboards.
 You could also share information about your event via local newsletters, community emails or radio stations.

 - Recruit people to take part in the event.
 Ask them to commit via Facebook, via email, or by signing up at a central point.
 If you’re using Facebook to raise awareness, make sure you ‘Like’ the New Zealand Organisation for Rare Disorders page so that we can keep you in the loop on what’s happening throughout the country to support Rare Disease Day.
 You can also join the New Zealand Rare Disease Day group on Facebook.